HayChaster/HayChaster.github.io/essays/BackBone.md

 <img class="ui small left circular floated image" src="../images/teamwork.jpg">

 Most software engineers comment that the structure is the most important part of coding.
 The structure, structure meaning framework of the object would be focused on the most when starting on a project.
 When starting a project with a group of coworkers, having the framework done is the first part before coding.
+Usually when the framework of the project is done, coding the whole project takes less time because everything complex is in the framework, meaning you just have to apply it to the code.
+When you don't have the framework, and have to hardcode everything, most of the time spent is used to debug code.
+Debugging code isn't a problem but when there is a bug that you can't fix it could take hours, days, worst case you may never be able to fix it.

 <i>There are many different frameworks out there, but so far my favorite is one so far the UI framework</i> [[here](https://semantic-ui.com/)].